AriesLR/PakMaster/README.md

   - Since PakMaster relies on CLI tools under the hood, their live outputs are captured and displayed directly within the GUI.
 This allows you to monitor progress in real-time and easily troubleshoot issues if they arise.

 - **Customizable Interface**
-  - Deep quality-of-life features, including language switching, customizable accent colors, and adjustable interface scaling.
+  - Deep QoL features, including language switching, customizable accent colors, and adjustable interface scaling.

+- **Repak Branch Switching**
+  - Easily toggle between different branches of Repak.
+  - While most games operate perfectly with the standard Repak executable, certain games require specialized builds.
+PakMaster allows you to easily swap between branch-specific builds (such as ones for Dead by Daylight, Back 4 Blood, etc.)

 ## Installation